life-itself/community/content/hubs/bergerac.md

 ### Bedrooms

 **There are currently 11 rooms available at the Hub, from basic to premium.
-More information (photos and descriptions) for the rooms is available [here](https://docs.google.com/document/d/1PBijDdlRAECvE19Nxo1fOEcq2foGJVeERZVxzIs6b9U/edit?usp=sharing).**
+More information (photos and descriptions) about the rooms is available [here](https://docs.google.com/document/d/1PBijDdlRAECvE19Nxo1fOEcq2foGJVeERZVxzIs6b9U/edit?usp=sharing).**

 ### Amenities

-- **Internet**: there is high speed wifi access throughout.
+- **Internet**: there is high speed wifi access throughout the house.
-- **Washing facilities**: there is a dedicated laundry room with washing machine and tumble dryer available for common use.
+- **Washing facilities**: there is a dedicated laundry room with washing machine available for common use.
 - **Parking**: ample parking both on the square directly outside the Hub, and in the surrounding streets when the square is used for a market on Fridays.
-- **Kitchen**: high spec kitchen suitable to cook for 10-20 people.
+- **Kitchen**: kitchen suitable to cook for 10-20 people.
 Includes dishwasher, microwave, oven, induction hobs and extensive other utensils.
-- **Crockery**: a full store of all the crockery you might need, with enough plates, cutlery, glasses and cups for even the largest groups.
+- **Crockery**: a full store of all the crockery you might need, with enough plates, cutlery, glasses and cups for up to 25 people.

 ## How to Reach Us